 The fulfilment of sexual and reproductive health and rights – including access to contraception – can create more economically and socially resilient communities better able to adapt to change.
 The long term impact of reaching more women as a result of the Blue Door Fund can be directly demonstrated by the industry-recognised, Impact 2 tool.

 The overriding risk is that the Fund is not sufficiently financed, and country programmes may not be able to maintain their services for women and girls.
 All MSI programmes develop annual contingency plans as part of emergency strategies to ensure that services continue to be delivered to affected populations.
-These are critical this year as we work with partners and individual citizens across the globe to solve this crisis.
-Through the Big Give we are seeking 10% of our funding gap.
+We continue to work with partners and individual citizens across the globe to ensure that women's rights to choose and their access to services is maintained during turbulent times.

 Donors can read about the project in the organisation-wide annual Impact Report, and individual project reports are available for programmes funded through the Blue Door Fund.